humanmade/altis-cloud/docs/page-caching.md

 the `unique-cookies` property.
 It's recommended to name the cookies accordingly to a current exclusion pattern if you want to access them via PHP e.g. `wp_*`.

+By default, requests beginning with `wp`, `wordpress`, or `comment_author` skip the cache, as Batcache generates a `no-cache` header.
+This behaviour can be overridden by explicitly setting the `Cache-Control` header to force caching (note: prefixed cookies form part of the cache key).

 **Note:** This will not change the value on the CDN cache.
 Enterprise customers can contact Altis support to apply customisations at the CDN level.